THE COMPREHENSIVE GUIDE TO CAMPING WITH KIDS

 For teenagers, camping offers longer and more significant challenges for them.
 They'll learn how to be independent and self-reliant, and both of those can boost their confidence when they need it the most.

 Of course, children aren't the only ones who benefit from camping - you will, too!
 Camping is a great way to get away from the pressure of everyday life and spend some time with your family.
 No television, no news bombardment, and no social media - though you should have a phone (normally kept off) for emergency calls or checking in.
+On top of this, science has shown there are multiple health benefits of being outside in nature.

 As a bonus, camping is relatively cheap once you've obtained the essential gear.
 The right set can last you for years and allow you to stay at places all around the country.